Drug Trafficking Defense Lawyers in Vista

 Drug trafficking is a blanket term for a variety of drug-related charges, most notably the manufacture, transportation, sale, and distribution of illegal drugs and controlled substances.
 People often imagine pounds of cocaine being hidden in the trunk of a car or gangs manufacturing rooms full of designer drugs, but you can be charged with trafficking in a variety of scenarios.
 Transporting any illegal drug or controlled substance across a border, whether it is a county, state, or national border, can lead to a serious drug charge.

-If you have been arrested for drug trafficking, you will not only need to know the specifics of your charges but also find a lawyer who can handle them all.
+If you have been arrested for drug trafficking in North County, you will not only need to know the specifics of your charges but also find a lawyer who can handle them all.
 At jD Law Criminal Defense Attorneys, Vista defense attorney James N. Dicks has a Board Certification in Criminal Law and was once a police officer, giving him total comprehension of all drug crime charges and the defenses against them.
 If you want to retain his services, be sure to call (760) 630-2000 now and schedule a free initial consultation.

 Due to the generalness of the term “drug trafficking,” the charges you face will be specific to your case.
 Numerous elements will come into play to formulate actual drug charges and, in turn, this will influence the potential penalties you might receive if convicted.
 Drug trafficking and drug sales are also two separate charges in California, which can be confusing.
 But the team at jD Law Criminal Defense Attorneys has knowledge of the various drug charges and can guide you through building a defense.